-This article applies to Connect Fonts and all versions of Suitcase Fusion, on all versions of macOS.
+This article applies to all versions of Connect Fonts on all versions of macOS.

-When you open Connect Fonts or Suitcase Fusion for Mac you get an error dialog; clicking OK quits the application.
+When you open Connect Fonts for Mac you get an error dialog; clicking OK quits the application.

 There are two common causes with different solutions for this error.